forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Monbiot, theGuardian, Feeding Cars with Crops
-George Monbiot, Thu 30 Jun 2022 08.00 BST, Why are we feeding crops to our cars when people are starving?
+George Monbiot, Thu 30 Jun 2022 08.00 BST, Why are we feeding crops to our cars when people are starving?, <https://www.theguardian.com/commentisfree/2022/jun/30/crops-cars-starving-biofuels-climate-sustainable>
-This article is more than 2 months old, <https://www.theguardian.com/commentisfree/2022/jun/30/crops-cars-starving-biofuels-climate-sustainable>

-##### Box on Speed Limits
+##### Box on Car Speed Limits
 Elizabeth Box, RAC Foundation, August 2012, *Speed Limits - A review of evidence*, <https://www.researchgate.net/publication/305445882_Speed_Limits_-_A_review_of_evidence>